-6.4.1 In response to the site audit findings, the Contractors carried out corrective actions.

-6.4.2 A summary of the Implementation Schedule of Environmental Mitigation Measures (EMIS) is presented in Appendix C. Most of the necessary mitigation measures were implemented properly.
+- 6.4.1 In response to the site audit findings, the Contractors carried out corrective actions. - 6.4.2 A summary of the Implementation Schedule of Environmental Mitigation Measures (EMIS) is presented in Appendix C. Most of the necessary mitigation measures were implemented properly. - 6.4.3 Training of marine travel route for marine vessels operator was given to relevant staff and relevant records were kept properly.

-- 6.4.3 Training of marine travel route for marine vessels operator was given to relevant staff and relevant records were kept properly. - 6.4.4 Regarding the implementation of dolphin monitoring and protection measures (i.e. implementation of Dolphin Watching Plan, Dolphin Exclusion Zone and Silt Curtain integrity Check), regular checking were conducted by the experienced MMOs within the works area to ensure no dolphin was trapped by the enclosed silt curtain systems.
+- 6.4.4 Regarding the implementation of dolphin monitoring and protection measures (i.e. implementation of Dolphin Watching Plan, Dolphin Exclusion Zone and Silt Curtain integrity Check), regular checking were conducted by the experienced MMOs within the works area to ensure no dolphin was trapped by the enclosed silt curtain systems.
 Any dolphin spotted within the enclosed silt curtain systems was reported and recorded.
 Relevant procedures were followed and measures were well implemented.
 Silt curtain systems were also inspected timely in accordance to the submitted plan.
-All inspection records were kept properly. - 6.4.5 Acoustic decoupling measures on noisy plants on construction vessels were checked regularly and these measures were well implemented.
+All inspection records were kept properly. - 6.4.5 Acoustic decoupling measures on noisy plants on construction vessels were checked regularly and the Contractor was reminded to ensure provision of ongoing maintenance to noisy plants and to carry out improvement work once insufficient acoustic decoupling measures were found.